fttlov/JCAdvance/README.md

 Wait for the success signal - double beep.<br>
 Note: If you move the controller too much during this process, you will hear a low error beep after 5 seconds, meaning calibration failed

+#### Config.ini Settings
+AutoCalibrationEnabled=1 — (Default) Continuous background calibration is ON <br>
+AutoCalibrationEnabled=0 — calibration is possible only in manual mode by hotkey <br>
+BackgroundCalibSound=1 — debug beep for each successful auto-calibration

   <details>
   <summary>Observations</summary>